Popmotion/popmotion/packages/popmotion/docs/blog/20180904-introducing-pose-for-vue.md

 One of Pose's most popular features is how simple it becomes to orchestrate animations throughout the DOM.

-In Pose for Vue, it's no different.
+Pose for Vue is no different.
 Poses set on a parent component flow through the DOM automatically, so any children components with the same poses defined will animate too.

 Properties like `delayChildren` and `staggerChildren` allow total control over when child animations get fired.